Errabab/Database-Installation-Guide/README.md

 ![1](img/cp4.png)

-7. Finally, we only need the IP address of the machine to connect via SSH to the database.
+7. Finally, we only need the IP address of the machine.

-`ip a`
+The IP is used to connect to the database from other devices with SSH `ip a`